folivetti/symreg-course/ExtraTopics/Simplification.md

 An e-graph[^3] is composed of:

 - a set of e-classes (dashed) with a non-empty sets of e-nodes (solid line).
-- a set of e-nodes that represents one symbol of our language
+- a set of e-nodes representing a symbol of our language
-- a set of edges connecting one e-node to one or more e-classes.
+- a set of edges connecting e-nodes to e-classes.

 ## Equality Saturation
 \justifying